 Don’t Waste Your Cancer

-1. You will waste your cancer if you do not believe it is designed for you by God.
+1. You will waste your cancer if you do not believe God designed it for you.

-It will not do to say that God only uses our cancer but does not design it.
+It will not do to say that God only uses our cancer, but does not design it.
 What God permits, he permits for a reason.
 And that reason is his design.
 If God foresees molecular developments becoming cancer, he can stop it or not.
 If he does not, he has a purpose.
 Since he is infinitely wise, it is right to call this purpose a design.
 Satan is real and causes many pleasures and pains.
 But he is not ultimate.
-So when he strikes Job with boils (Job 2:7), Job attributes it ultimately to God (2:10) and the inspired writer agrees: “They . . . comforted him for all the evil that the Lord had brought upon him” (Job 42:11).
-If you don’t believe your cancer is designed for you by God, you will waste it.
+So, when he strikes Job with boils (Job 2:7), Job attributes it ultimately to God (Job 2:10) — and the inspired writer agrees: “They . . . comforted him for all the evil that the Lord had brought upon him” (Job 42:11).
+If you don’t believe God designed your cancer for you, you will waste it.

 2. You will waste your cancer if you believe it is a curse and not a gift.

 “The aim of God in our cancer is to knock the props out from under our hearts so that we rely utterly on him.”